solariz/pfGWDash/README.md

 - Automatic page refresh via JavaScript
 - Visual indicators for gateway status and data freshness
 - Daemon mode for continuous polling

+# pfSense Interface Bandwidth Monitor

+2nd Part of the project is pfbw.py which reuse the same auth to read current bandwidth from config specified interfaces and output it as graphs.
+I wouldnt go to crazy with the refresh / pull time, 10s should be fine.
+Basically it is same requests as done by the original pfsense dashboard Traffic Graph.

+## Features

+- Monitor multiple pfSense instances
+- Generate a responsive HTML status page
+- Automatic page refresh via JavaScript
+- Daemon mode for continuous polling

 ## Requirements